 online store

 1984 marks Fossil Realm's humble beginnings.
-At the time, Jim Lovisek and his wife Liz Komisar had founded the Toronto Nature Centre, a hands-on science camp that quickly developed a thriving fossil and mineral gift shop.
+At the time, Jim Lovisek and his wife Liz Komisar had founded the Toronto Nature Centre, a science camp that developed a thriving fossil and mineral gift shop.
 The camp was a dream come true for the two passionate educators who met while working at the Royal Ontario Museum (Jim was a research associate in the Ichthyology and Herpetology department and Liz was the museum's media relations director).
-For 16 years, the camp was a wild success and the gift shop eventually blossomed into a full-time store on Avenue Road, in mid-town Toronto.
-The store was a magnet for collectors across Ontario and it was widely recognized as a hotspot for rare and scientifically interesting fossils, minerals and other natural history specimens.
+During its 16-year run, the Toronto Nature Centre engaged hundreds of young naturalists though hands-on workshops and adventurous field trips.
+The camp's gift shop eventually blossomed into a full-time store on Avenue Road, in mid-town Toronto.
+Soon after its opening, it became a magnet for science enthusiasts and fossil collectors across Ontario.

-Inside the Fossil Realm showroom in Concord, Ontario (2015).
-Located in a 2000 square foot warehouse, it was open to the public several times a year from 2012 to 2017.
+Inside the Fossil Realm showroom in Toronto, Ontario (2015).
+Located in a 2000 square-foot warehouse, it was open to the public several times a year from 2012 to 2017.

 Fossil Realm Gallery Director, Peter Lovisek poses with Camarasaurus skeleton at the Aathal Dinosaur Museum.